ferrous-systems/elements-of-rust/README.md

 ## Write-Compile-Fix Loop Latency

 Programming Rust is a long game.
 It's common to see beginners spending lots of energy switching back and forth between their editor and a terminal to run rustc, and then scrolling around to find the next error that they want to fix.
-This is high-friction, and will tire you out faster than if this was automated.
+This is high-friction, and will tire you out faster than if it were automated.

 There is a cargo plugin called `cargo watch` that will look for changes in source files descendent from the current working directory, and then run `cargo check` which skips the LLVM codegen and only looks for compilation errors in your Rust code.
 It can be installed by typing `cargo install cargo-watch`.